 The sophisticated methodology covers all aspects of what makes a university successful and produces a ranking that is generally useful and reliable irrespective of your particular needs or interests.

-The World Reputation Rankings, released in May 2016, asked experienced scholars for their views on who is excelling at teaching and research within their discipline.
+The World Reputation Rankings asks experienced scholars for their views on who is excelling at teaching and research within their discipline.
 The results reflect not only the perceptions of top academics immersed in the sector, but also reveal the most powerful university brands globally – a good indication of which institutions are held in esteem by employers and researchers.

 Younger universities struggle to compete when it comes to reputation, but what they lack in years of experience, tradition and public profile, they often make up for in innovation, industry connections and a focus on teaching excellence.

-The 150 Under 50 Ranking uses the same methodology as the World University Rankings but gives less weight to the reputation survey.
+The Young University Ranking uses the same methodology as the World University Rankings but gives less weight to the reputation survey.

 Browsing the results reveals the world-leading universities that don’t often make it to the top of international rankings but deserve recognition for their pioneering research and dedicated teaching.

-For students looking for something specific and novel from their university experience, it’s worth exploring and comparing the options in the ranking.
+For students looking for something specific and novel from their university experience, it’s worth exploring and comparing the options.

 To do this, broad subject rankings would be the most appropriate, particularly for students who don’t yet know exactly which degree course they hope to follow.

 These rankings use the same methodology as the World University Rankings, with adjusted weightings for the 13 indicators to reflect different priorities and contexts in different fields.
-The top 100 lists for each subject differ significantly from the top 100 universities overall, so it is certainly worth delving into the more specific rankings.
+The lists for each subject differ significantly from the overall top 100 universities, so it is certainly worth delving into the more specific rankings.

-It’s possible to filter the World University Rankings by a country of interest, but for a look at all countries within a region, it’s best to use the Asia ranking, the BRICS and Emerging Economies ranking and the Europe ranking.
+It’s possible to filter the World University Rankings by a country of interest, but for a look at all countries within a region, it’s best to look at the dedicated rankings for different parts of the world.
+These include the Asia University Ranking, Emerging Economies Ranking, Europe Ranking, Latin America University Ranking, Asia-Pacific Ranking and Arab World Ranking.

-These use the same methodology as the World University Rankings, emphasising excellent research and teaching, but recalibrated in the case of the BRICS ranking to reflect developmental priorities in countries such as Brazil, Russia, India, China and South Africa.
+These use the same methodology as the World University Rankings, emphasising excellent research and teaching, but recalibrated to reflect priorities of the different regions.

-For students looking to study abroad or simply keen to explore alternatives, regional rankings shine a spotlight on key regions for international students.
+For students looking to study abroad or simply keen to explore alternatives, regional rankings shine a spotlight on key areas for international students.